feD0s/mc-capital-test/README.md

-# Service for recieving currency rates
+# Service for recieving cryptocurrency rates

-Cервис, через который можно получать курсы валютных пар с биржи. Необходимо, чтобы сервис возвращал курсы по следующим валютным парам: BTC-USDT ETH-USDT XRP-USDT
-Требования:
-- Сервис может обработать до 1500 запросов в ед. времени
-- Курсы обновляются раз в 5 секунд
-- Сервис работает отказаустойчиво (если одна из бирж перестаёт возвращать курсы, то сервис переключается на другой)
-- В сервисе необходимо реализовать логирование
+A service through which you can receive rates for cryptocurrency pairs from the exchange.
+The service returns rates for the following pairs: BTC-USDT ETH-USDT XRP-USDT

+## Requirements:

+ - The service can process up to 1500 requests per second
+ - Rates are updated every 5 seconds
+ - The service is fail-safe (if one of the exchanges stops returning rates, the service switches to another)
+ - Logging is implemented
-- Курсы необходимо получать из OKX и Binance (приоритет отдаётся OKX)
+ - Rates are gathered from OKX and Binance (priority given to OKX)
-- Работа с биржей происходит по websocket’ам
-- Нагрузочное тестирование реализовать через locust

-Интерфейс сервиса:
-ip:port/courses - получить курсы всех валютных пар (списком) ip:port/{pair_name:str} - получить курс определенной валютной пары
+ - Websockets are used to communicate with the exchanges
+ - Stress testing is implemented (locust)

+ - Service interface:
+     -  ip:port/courses - get the rates of all currency pairs
+     -  ip:port/{pair_name:str} - get the rate of a certain currency pair

 ## Getting Started